-The manor supported 18 villein households, representing perhaps 80-120 people.
+The manor supported 18 villein households, suggesting a population of perhaps 80-120 people, though Domesday does not record all social groups.
 With 14 tenant plough teams and 3 on the lord's demesne, Combe Martin was working close to full capacity.
 Its output placed it among the most productive rural estates in the region.